Authored by the expert who managed and guided the team behind the Peru Property Pack

 As crime concerns grow, the demand for secure living spaces is expected to rise, making gated communities increasingly popular among potential property buyers.

-4) Barranco will see a dramatic price surge as it transforms into a trendy hotspot for young buyers
+4) Property prices in Barranco will rise sharply as it becomes a trendy area for young buyers

-In 2024, Barranco was already the priciest neighborhood in Lima, with average monthly rent hitting $11 USD and real estate prices soaring to S/ 7,705 per square meter.
-This outpaced other districts, making it a sought-after location.
+In 2024, Barranco was already the most expensive neighborhood in Lima, with average monthly rent reaching $11 USD, and real estate prices climbing to an average of S/ 7,705 per square meter, outpacing other districts.

-Get fresh and reliable information about the market in Peru
+Get fresh and reliable information about the market in Lima

 Don't base significant investment decisions on outdated data.
 Get updated and accurate information with our guide.